pfernandez/catalan-explorations/docs/IDEAS.md

 $$S[w]:=\alpha A[w] + \beta h_{\max}(w) + \cdots.$$

 Assign amplitudes $\psi(w)\propto \exp(iS[w])$ (or $\exp(-S[w])$) and sum over histories to obtain a discrete path integral.
 In Brownian-excursion scaling limits, this connects to heat/Schrödinger-like dynamics.

+**Note.** The paper now makes this explicit as a self-contained “Catalan amplitude model” definition, and records that area-weighted sums are a specialization of the standard area-refined ($q$-)Catalan generating function.

 #### Toward a discrete action on collapse-decorated worldlines (interpretive → speculative) **[IDEA ONLY]**